stegaBOB/metaplex-docs/docs/nft-standard.md

 ```
 `collection.family` represents the larger set of NFTs your asset can belong to, in the case you are making multiple variations on a theme.
 It should always be a unique identifier of your whole project and never a general term like "cars", "art" or similar.

-Solflare will be able to group NFTs belonging to the same family and display the collection name on a single NFT view.
+You wallet should be able to group NFTs belonging to the same family and display the collection name on a single NFT view.

 #### Additional attributes specification
-In addition to current fields available for specifying attributes, Solflare will integrate additional fields for describing attributes.
+In addition to current fields available for specifying attributes, your wallet should integrate additional fields for describing attributes.
 Some of them are:
 - `display_type: "Date"` - will display the `value` as a date, use a unix timestamp to specify it
 - `max_value: Number` - if the `value` is also a number, it will be displayed as a bar chart with a maximum value